Try a subscription

 Roast for another 15 mins and turn them over again.
 Put them back in the oven for another 10-20 mins, or however long it takes to get them really golden and crisp.
 The colouring will be uneven, which is what you want.

-Scatter with Maldon salt and serve straight away.
+Scatter with the sea salt flakes and serve straightaway.